yarenty/rootbeer1/README.md

 like multiplying each element in an array by a scalar.
 Serialization time is a large bottleneck and usually you need an algorithm that is O(n^2) to O(n^3) per O(n) elements of data.

 GPU PROGRAMMING IS NOT FOR THE FAINT OF HEART, EVEN WITH ROOTBEER.
 EXPECT TO SPEND A MONTH OPTIMIZING TRIVIAL EXAMPLES.

-FEEL FREE TO EMAIL ME FOR DISCUSSIONS BEFORE ATTEMPTING TO USE ROOTBEER.
+FEEL FREE TO EMAIL ME FOR DISCUSSIONS BEFORE ATTEMPTING TO USE ROOTBEER

 An experienced GPU developer will look at existing code and find places where control can be transfered to the GPU.
 Optimal performance in an application will have places with serial